 This recipe in particular traveled with me overseas.
 My family actually adopted the recipe as soon as they learned about it.

-I remember that we had a huge gathering in the family and I was asked for help to come up with 2-3 salads that can be made for the guests.
+I remember that we had a huge gathering in the family few years ago.
+I was asked for help to come up with 2-3 salads that can be made for the guests.
 One of the recipes was this broccoli salad.
-They never made a broccoli salad before, but when they tried it it was a hit!
+They never made a broccoli salad before, but when they tried it, it was a hit!

 Since then, they use this recipe for a lot of parties and potluck.
 It feels nice to know that they enjoy it that much!